citp/privacy-policy-historical/e/ea/eas/easynotecards.com.md

-> *The following text is extracted and transformed from the easynotecards.com privacy policy that was archived on 2011-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111216061517id_/http%3A//www.easynotecards.com/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the easynotecards.com privacy policy that was archived on 2012-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120615130603id_/http%3A//www.easynotecards.com/privacy_policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Easy Notecards

 This document was last updated on 7/1/2011.